Cult Awareness Network: History

+Although CFF and CAN were in favor of deprogramming, they distanced themselves from the practice from the late 1970s onwards.
+Despite this apparent repudiation, however, they continued the practice.
+In the 1980s, CAN referred thousands of paying clients to activist members who kept lists of deprogrammers.
+The total number that occurred is unknown, but in 1980 Ted Patrick claimed to have been hired over 2000 times as a professional abductor.
+Many other operators emerged both during and after the period in which he was active, many of them trained by him.
+Deprogramming was an integral part of the anti-cult ideology and economy, and was seen as an effective response to the demand emanating from people who wanted a family member extracted, but it also clashed with the need for anti-cult organizations to present themselves as 'educational' associations (CFF, for example, received tax-exempt status as an educational trust).
+This, along with its tenuous legal and moral status, meant that deprogramming tended to be publicly disavowed, while its practice continued clandestinely.
+The Cult Awareness Network became the subject of controversy when Patrick and other CAN-associated figures, such as Galen Kelly and Donald Moore, were convicted of crimes committed in the course of deprogrammings.

+Patricia Ryan, the daughter of US Congressman Leo J. Ryan (D-Millbrae, California), who died from gunfire while investigating conditions at the Peoples Temple compound in Jonestown, Guyana, was president of CAN from 1990 to 1993.
+Actor Mike Farrell served on the board of advisors of CAN.

 In 1990, the Cult Awareness Network established the "John Gordon Clark Fund", in honor of psychiatrist John G. Clark, who had given testimony about Scientology and other groups.
 The fund was established to assist former members of destructive cults.

-The CFF was originally in favor of deprogramming, but distanced itself from the practice in the late 1970s, when it changed its name to the Cult Awareness Network.
-Despite this, the Cult Awareness Network also became the subject of controversy, when CAN-associated Galen Kelly and Donald Moore, were convicted in the course of carrying out deprogrammings.

 Detractors Susan E. Darnell, Anson D. Shupe, and Church of Scientology attorney Kendrick Moxon charged that CAN deliberately provided a distorted picture of the groups it tracked.

 In 1991, Time magazine quoted then CAN director Cynthia Kisser in its article "The Thriving Cult of Greed and Power".
 Kisser stated: "Scientology is quite likely the most ruthless, the most classically terroristic, the most litigious and the most lucrative cult the country has ever seen.
 No cult extracts more money from its members".
 This quote has since been referenced verbatim in other secondary sources discussing Scientology.
 These comments and other forms of criticism from CAN garnered the attention of the Church of Scientology and Landmark Education, and both separately began litigation proceedings against the organization.